5.0 Star Rating

 I was stunned, surprised and even felt embarrassed to learned that an area of our home needed the attention of a bed bug exterminator.BBE immediately responded to our call.
 They were very knowledgeable and put our minds at ease.
 Kendall … More & John were very thorough and professional!
 They explain things like how bed bugs can come in to your home, what to look for, services they provide to meet the specific needs, etc.They have remained in contact with us throughout this process which I appreciate!

-• Avatar Carmen Harris ★★★★★ a month ago
+• Avatar Lavern Robbins ★★★★★ a month ago

 Good work, discreet and effective. got rid of my bed bugs in 1 day.
 Man it was hot in my house when I returned hotter than I expected, be careful when you return home.